Jesky-Sean/Decreasing-FirstResponder-Response-Time/README.md

-    her friends giving me hints to what she was thinking, omg was i dumb. im dumb... thought id hear from them eventually, but now i guess that was why :( this idea was dedicated for them -and created for them and us and the future ithought at the time i created it.
+    her friends giving me hints to what she was thinking, omg was i dumb. im dumb... thought id hear from them eventually, but now i guess that was why :( this idea was dedicated for them -and created for them and us and the future ithought at the time i created it. now it feels like im looked at in disgust like i did something horrible and no one will tell me.

     *(read last paragraph) i wish i could just undo what i did because im still in love but now when i work on this idea its with heartbreak,